 The most straightforward way to implement a Kanban system is with a board, markers, and sticky notes.

-A better alternative might be dedicated Kanban software or project management software that includes a Kanban module.
+A better alternative might be dedicated Kanban tool or project management software that includes a Kanban module.
 In the long run, the software will save you a lot of time (e.g. automatic notifications are sent when a task is assigned/completed, so you don’t have to inform the project manager or manually update each card).
 It’s also less error-prone, compared to the previous option.
 In a project management platform, cards don’t fall off the board, and there are fewer manual actions that could lead to human error.
 Still, it may initially take some time to test various systems and decide which is best for your team

 You can start by adding all activities or tasks in a “To Do” column.
 There’s also a “backlog” column, where you can add ideas and tasks that might be addressed at some point, but you haven’t committed to yet.
 An “in progress” column contains the tasks that your team is currently working on, and the “done” column (obviously) contains completed tasks.